fbpx

 Retro style desk lamps with many lampshade colors decorated in bedroom

-Before spraying paint, you can use painter's tape to make creative line patterns around the shade.
-Using tape (even the regular type) on the surface gives you clean straight edges rather than painting them manually.
+• Creative Lines: Before spraying paint, you can use painter’s tape to make creative line patterns around the shade.
+Tape (even the regular type) on the surface gives you clean, straight edges rather than painting them manually.

-If you do not want your lampshade to have a solid color, you can opt for fading effect of color.
+• Go For Ombre: If you do not want your lampshade to have a solid color, you can opt for a fading effect of color.
 This can give you unusual and dual-tone to match a youthful and playful look.
-If you can't pick a color, you can always combine different tones that compliment each other.
+If you can’t pick a color, you can always combine different tones that complement each other.

-People who love to give a hint of their love for plants can do this look.
-There are available self-adhesive stencil patterns in art stores if you do not want to print and cut them yourself.
+• Simple Nature Patterns: People who love to show a hint of their love for plants can do this look.
+If you do not want to print and cut the stencil patterns yourself, self-adhesive stencil patterns are available in art stores.

-There's unexplainable confidence and power in having a single color surround your lampshade.
-You can go after this upgrade if your eyesight is tired of all the patterns and wants to have a minimalist approach.
+• Plain Color: There’s unexplainable confidence and power in having a single color surround your lampshade.
+Go after this upgrade if your eyesight is tired of all the patterns and you want to have a minimalist approach.

 Want to know the perfect color for your lampshade?
 Read this: